Kashyapa I: Acquiring the throne

 Though Kashyapa was the eldest son of the king, he was not the heir to the throne.
-Moggallana was the son of the royal consort and the rightful heir to the throne (But king Dhatusena named Kassapa as next king), while Kassapa was born to a non-royal wife.
+Moggallana was the son of the royal consort and the rightful heir to the throne, while Kashyapa was born to a non-royal wife.
 However, Kashyapa sought to acquire the throne by usurping Moggallana.
 He was assisted by the commander of the king’s army, Migara, who sought vengeance for a disagreement between himself and the king.
 Assisted and encouraged by Migara, Kashyapa carried out a palace coup and overthrew Dhatusena.

 Dhatusena was imprisoned, and Kashyapa became the king of the country in 473, as the second king in the Moriyan Dynasty of Sri Lanka.
 However, Moggallana fled to South India, fearing that his brother would assassinate him.
 Migara led Kashyapa to believe that Dhatusena had treasures of large wealth hidden away, and Kashyapa demanded these treasures from the imprisoned king.
 Dhatusena took his captors to the Kala wewa, a large irrigation tank he had constructed, and told him that it was the only treasure he had.

 Enraged at this, Kasyapa had his father murdered by immuring him in a wall. (an alternate story is that he was buried alive in the bund wall of the Kala weva.